-The Paradox of a Mayfly is about what the space of the cinema, the contradictory presence of the ephemeral and the constant, reflects and produces.
+The project is about what the physical space of the cinema and the contradictory permanent presence of the ephemeral, reflects and produces.

 “Ephemeral” is from the Greek word ephemeros, meaning “lasting a day”.
 Ephemera is a genus of mayfly, an insect known to die after only one day.
 “Ephemera” is also a termed used in popular culture for things that were originally expected to have only short-term usefulness or popularity such as posters, tickets etc.